Full Italian Via Francigena: Bourg St Pierre-Rome

 The type of markers includes brown metal plates with two walkers and the route name on them or smaller ones showing a pilgrim and an arrow pointing the right way at road junctions.
 Red and white signs with a yellow pilgrim on them are also common.
 There are also signs with little yellow pilgrims on them and a white arrow which points towards Rome (those that are the same but with a yellow arrow lead to Santiago).
 In the Valle d’Aosta the signs tend to be yellow with Via Francigena written on them along with a route number.

-Even if the signs can be lacking or confusing at times, navigation is straightforward as you can use the Macs Adventure Smartphone App which has maps, GPS tracks, and daily route information.
+Even if the signs can be lacking or confusing at times, navigation is straightforward as you can use the Macs App which has maps, GPS tracks, and daily route information.
 Simply download the GPS tracks for offline use and follow the route on your phone with the assurance that navigation will be simple, and you can’t get lost.

 - Overnights in a variety of accommodation